-- less people are working therefore income tax will be less
+- Fewer people are working, therefore, income tax will be less

 - More will be spent on unemployment and welfare benefits

 3. One-off Receipts.
-A governments budget balance may be improved through one off payments, such as receiving income from privatisation of state owned assets.
+A government’s budget balance may be improved through one-off payments, such as receiving income from the privatisation of state owned assets.